 tar xzf ioncube_loaders_lin_x86-64.tar.gz -C /usr/local

-Search PHP configuration file on your system.
-Edit php.ini file and add the following line at the end of the file.
+Now, find the active PHP version on your system.
 To find php.ini file you can use the following command.

 php -i | grep php.ini Configuration File (php.ini) Path => /etc/php/7.3/cli Loaded Configuration File => /etc/php/7.3/cli/php.ini

-The above comamnd will see configuration file for php-cli.
-You also need to edit php.ini for Apache.
+The above command will show the configuration file for PHP CLI.
+You need to edit php.ini for CLI and well as Apache.
 You can find this with

 zend_extension = /usr/local/ioncube/ioncube_loader_lin_7.3.so